-The 2020 Sonos Arc soundbar is a decent overall soundbar.
+The 2020 Sonos Arc is a decent overall soundbar.
 This standalone soundbar can be easily upgraded in the future with a wireless subwoofer and surround satellites for an even more immersive experience.
 This soundbar supports Atmos content, which the Sonos Beam doesn't.
-It's quite a versatile bar, though the bass is slightly lacking and it performs quite poorly at max volume.
+It's quite a versatile bar, though the bass is slightly lacking and there are compression artifacts at max volume.
 Overall, the soundbar sounds a bit bright, even after using the room correction feature.
 On the upside, it's a very well-built bar that has a sleek design and it features built-in Google Assistant and Alexa.

 The Sonos Arc soundbar is a pretty straightforward bar that doesn't seem to excel at anything but can do an okay job at everything.
 The speaker configuration from the bar itself allows for a wide soundstage, but it lacks some bass, resulting in an overall bright sound profile which might not be ideal for all music genres.
 On the upside, it supports Atmos, which is great for an immersive experience when watching movies.

 The Sonos Arc soundbar is just okay for dialogue and TV shows.
 It has a dedicated center channel for accurate reproduction of voices, which is great.
 It also has an overall bright sound signature which can help dialogue stand out, although some may feel like there's not enough bass.
 On the upside, it can get quite loud and you can easily stream content via Wi-Fi on your home network.
 It also features a dialogue enhancement feature to furthermore help your listening experience.